Growksh-Alphalabs/growksh-website/docs/ADMIN_ARCHITECTURE.md

 ├─ User can only be in groups assigned by admin
 └─ Cannot self-assign admin role

-Layer 5: Password Security (Cognito)
+Layer 5: OTP Security (DynamoDB + SES)
-├─ Passwords hashed with bcrypt
+├─ OTP stored with 10-minute TTL (auto-delete)
-├─ Salted per user
+├─ One-time use only (deleted after verification)
-└─ Not stored in plaintext
+├─ Sent via email (not stored in app)
+└─ Cannot be reused or brute-forced easily
 ```

 ## State Management